iiegor/xat-extractor/README.md

 # xat-extractor
-> Gets all powers of xat.com
+> Get all image files of xat.com

 ## How to use
 ```sh